Taima-dera: Sainan-in (South-West Temple)

 The Sainan-in was originally built to be a guardian temple near the back gate.
 There are three statues of Kannon which worshipped in its main hall and in the back there is a garden made in the early Edo era.

 Naka-no-bo (Middle Temple)

-The Naka-no-bo is the oldest temple in Taima-dera, and belongs to the Koyasan Shingon sect.
+The Naka-no-bo is the oldest temple in Taima-dera, and belongs to the Koyasan Shingon school.
 It is said to be the place where Princess Chujō became a nun, and was founded by her Buddhist teacher, Jitsuga.
 It is also said to have been founded by En no Gyōja.
 The temple is known for its gardens which are especially famous for its spring peonies.
 The temple is a National Historic Site and its garden is designated a National Place of Scenic Beauty.

 Gonen-in Temple (Praying Temple)

 Gonen-in temple is said to have been the residence of Princess Chujō.
 This temple houses the masks and costumes representing Boddhisatvas which are used in the Neri-Kuyo Eshiki, a special memorial parade for Princess Chujō, which is one of the main events in the Taima-dera calendar.
 It features a procession of twenty-five priests wearing masks and special costumes representing Bodhisattvas and who re-enact the world depicted by the Taima Mandala.
 They walk and dance across a long bridge, which is believed to link this world with the Pure Land, giving hope to commoners that they, too, one day may reach the Pure land.